liffiton/256asm/README.md

 The assembler can be run via the command-line as ``asm2bin.py`` or via a simple web interface that assembles code and reports errors as the code is typed.
-Both interfaces produce binary data split into low and high bytes that can be copied into Logisim or written into EEPROMs to run the code on the students' CPU.
+Both interfaces produce binary data that can be copied into Logisim or written into EEPROMs to run the code on the students' CPU.

 ![asmweb screenshot](docs/asmweb_screenshot.png?raw=true)